Coaching Measurement: Using Metrics To Drive Performance

 Conclusion

 Coaching measurement is the individual's ability to using metrics to drive performance.
 The four stages of the learning journey, developing, emerging, adapting, and optimizing, can help highlight areas of improvement and decide on actionable steps to take.
 The process of tracking metrics is more of an art than an exact science, and focusing on the outcomes you want to achieve is vital.
 Understanding the difference between leading and lagging indicators and creating new metrics and experiments to learn and share with leadership and teams can extract the full benefit of Coaching Measurement.
 With these improvements, agile practitioners can enhance their performance and achieve significant results.
-For a thorough assessment of your current coaching process status, we offer a free agile assessment for Scrum Master or for Agile Coach that you can take advantage of.
+For a thorough assessment of your current coaching process status, we offer a free agile assessment for Scrum Masters and Agile Coaches that you can take advantage of.